 South Africa does not practice forced heirship.
 However, there are a few legal requirements if the deceased dies without leaving a will.

-For more information on succession, check out our article, Inheritance and Estate Taxes in South Africa.
+For more information on succession, check out our article on inheritance in South Africa.

 Inheritance law on pensions